bwagenseller/bwagenseller.github.io/learn_to_code/java/logback.md

 > The official Logback manual can be found [here](https://logback.qos.ch/manual/index.html).
 There is a nice introduction on [mograblog](http://www.mograblog.com/2013/03/slf4j-with-logback-in-maven-project.html), and [memorynotfound](https://memorynotfound.com/logback-logback-xml-configuration-example/) has a nice example of logback.xml.

-<font color="purple">Logback</font> is a logging system in Java that is intended to be a successor to the log4j project (designed by Ceki Gülcü, the same guy who made log4j).
+<font color="green">Logback</font> is a logging system in Java that is intended to be a successor to the log4j project (designed by Ceki Gülcü, the same guy who made log4j).
 It is purported to have a smaller footprint than other logging systems.

+There are 3 modules in <font color="green">Logback</font>:
+* <font color="purple">logback-core</font>
+ * lays the groundwork for all 3 modules
+* <font color="purple">logback-classic</font>
+ * extends <font color="purple">logback-core</font>.
+ * Implements the SLF4J API, so you can switch between log4j and java.util.logging as well
+ * _This is the most common of the 3.
+* <font color="purple">logback-access</font>
+ * This provides HTTP-access log functionality - see [here](https://logback.qos.ch/access.html) for that documentation.

 # Requirements In Project